Designation as Fellow of the School of Graduate Studies

 Nominees for the title of Fellow of the School of Graduate Studies must have both:

-(1) maintained a high academic standing, defined as an 'A' grade in each graduate program course or an 85 overall average in graduate program courses taken at Memorial University* and graduate program courses which have been transferred from inter-institutional collaborative programs
+(1) maintained a high academic standing, defined as an 'A' grade in each graduate program course or an 85 overall average in graduate degree program courses taken at Memorial University** and graduate degree program courses which have been transferred from interinstitutional collaborative programs and

-(2) demonstrated performance of special merit in the graduate program.
-Factors which may be considered include, but are not limited to, the following:
+(2) demonstrated performance of special merit in the graduate degree program.
+Supporting documents in relation to special merit can include (but is not limited to) a student’s Curriculum Vitae, letter(s) of support from the student’s supervisor(s) etc. Factors which may be considered for demonstration of special merit include, but are not limited to, the following:

 (a) an active and successful research program;

 (d) other factors deemed relevant by the head of the academic unit (this can include, but is not limited to: employment experience, professional accreditations, volunteer work).